matthewdeanmartin/so_pip/README.md

 - Generate requirements.txt (sometimes)
 - Handle interactive console syntax (e.g. >>> and ... prefixes)
 - Handle questions with no answers.
-- Generally assume that code is non-python comments interspersed with one files worth of code. (violated when it represents 2+ files)
+- Generally assume that code is non-python comments interspersed with one files worth of code.
+- Splits source code across files when the are clues it should be many files
 - Add Question code when answers make sense only with question, e.g. https://stackoverflow.com/questions/65373654/cant-figure-out-how-to-check-my-list-and-input-with-each-other
 - submodule version from answer revision
 - package dependencies for requirements.txt and setup.py